 So, what can you do?

-- Adding a humidifier can help alleviate skin irritations and dry skin.
+- Adding a humidifier can help ease skin irritations and dry skin.

-- Reduce the static electricity in your home.
+- Reduce the occurrence of shocks from static electricity in your home.